 Fitbit built Versa Lite to run on its 3.0 operating system.
 It works well with iOS and Android smartphones and it easily pairs via Bluetooth.

-Once synched with your smartphone, you’ll be able to see calendar, calls, and text notification via the watch.
+Once synced with your smartphone, you’ll be able to see calendars, calls, and text notifications via the watch.
 You can even customize the alerts so you see only the notifications that you consider the most important.

 It also has a quick reply option that lets you reply text to your Android device right from the watch itself.

 We’re fans of smartwatches and fitness trackers that are easy to use.

 And the Versa Lite definitely falls right into the sweet spot as far as easy navigation is concerned.